 Hardiness Zone: 2

 An excellent small fruit tree with abundant beautiful dark red fruit in summer that is great for fresh eating; pruned to a single stem, this cultivar is vigorous, hardy, and is quite attractive in a landscape setting

-Juliet Cherry (tree form) is a small tree that is commonly grown for its edible qualities.
+Juliet Cherry (tree form) is a small tree that is typically grown for its edible qualities.
 It produces dark red round fruit (technically 'drupes') with red flesh which are usually ready for picking in late spring.
 Note that the fruits have hard inedible pits inside which must be removed before eating or processing.
 The fruits have a sweet taste and a firm texture.

 The fruit are most often used in the following ways: